 Some treatments can cause vaginal dryness, which can make sex painful or uncomfortable.

 If you’re in pain, you may want to concentrate on feeling well again and may not have the energy or desire for intimacy or sex.

 Tips for being intimate if you experience pain and numbness

-- If pain isn’t helped by paracetamol or ibuprofen, you may want to see your GP or hospital team to have the pain assessed.
+Pain from surgery or radiotherapy should lessen as the area heals.
+However, if pain isn’t helped by paracetamol or ibuprofen, you may want to see your GP or treatment team to have the pain assessed.

-- Try experimenting with different sexual positions until you find one that’s more comfortable for you.
+Try experimenting with different sexual positions until you find one that’s more comfortable for you.
 This could be a position that puts less pressure on your chest, such as lying side by side or in a ‘spoons’ position (with your partner lying behind you).